 The concept of cost of capital is very useful and has considerable practical uti1iYiri the theory of finance.
 But it is also subjected to a lot of dispute.
-One point of dispute is related to the fact whether method and level of financing affect the cost of capital or not There are two important approaches in; this regard:
+One point of dispute is related to the fact whether this regard:

-- a.
+a.
 Traditional Approach.
 According to this approach, a company's cost of capital depends upon the method and level of financing or its capital structure.
 It means that a company can change its overall cost of capital by changing its capital structure, i.e. increasing or decreasing debtequity ratio.
 Since the cost debt is cheaper due to lower coupon rate and also tax saving (interest on debenture is allowed as expenses) as compared to equity shares, the traditional theorists argue that the overall cost, capital (i.e., weighted average cost) will decrease with every increase in debt component in the total capital structure.
 However, debt component in the total capital employed should be maintained at proper level because cp, of debt is a fixed burden on profit of the company.
 If the company has low profit, the increase in debt component might have adverse impact upon the company's risk.
-The shareholders may raise their expected rate, of return due to increased risk in the business. - b.
+The shareholders may raise their expected rate, of return due to increased risk in the business.

+- b.
 Modigliani and Miller Approach (M.M.
 Approach).
 According to this approach, a change in capital structure i.e., debt-equity ratio) does not affect the cost of capital.
 In other words, the method and level of financing will not affect the cost of capital; this will remain constant.
 The Cost of Capital, Corporation Finance and Theory of Investment' published in American Economic Review, 48 June 1958, Modigliani and Miller have observed: - 1.
 The total market value of the firm and its cost of capital are independent of its capital structure. - 2.
 The cut-off rate for investment purposes is completely independent of the way in which investment is financed.